 As the retainer's balance drops below a certain point, you will be asked to replenish the retainer.
 If your case is ongoing or proceeding to trial, your retainer may have to be replenished multiple times.

 Retainers are often in the thousands or even tens of thousands of dollars.
 The retainer's exact cost will depend on the complexity of your case and the level of experience your attorney possesses.

 It is common to see retainers anywhere from $2,500 to $20,000 for a child custody or family law case in Texas.
 Complex child custody cases or child custody cases heading for a jury trial might require a down payment of $50,000 or more.

 You will be quoted a retainer at your initial consultation, and that retainer amount will be in your fee agreement.
 As such, any portion of your retainer that is not used should be refunded to you.
-However, it should be noted that the retainer is generally not enough to cover the full cost of a child custody case, and there is a good chance you will need to replenish the retainer over the duration of your case.
+However, it should be noted that the retainer is generally not enough to cover the total cost of a child custody case, and there is a good chance you will need to replenish the retainer throughout your case.

 Child Custody Case Financing and Payment Plans

-We do at the Law Office of Bryan Fagan, PLLC, to try and work with clients on paying their legal fees by offering payment plans.
+At the Law Office of Bryan Fagan, PLLC, we try and work with clients on paying their legal fees by offering payment plans.

 An example of how our payment plans work is as follows: